vbkaisetsu/clopure/README.md

 ## Multi-processing

 Some functions support multi-processing.
 If you want to enable it, prease run clopure with `-t` option.
-For example, The following command launches clopure with 4 processes:
+For example, the following command launches clopure with 4 processes:
 ```
 $ clopure -t 4
 ```